Everything You Need To Know About Lip Fillers

 Lip fillers are a popular cosmetic treatment for your lips that add volume and shape, making the lips appear fuller and plumper.

-They are performed using a dermal filler typically made up of hyaluronic acid, though there is a range of other types of fillers that can offer a similarly effective result but are less commonly used for safety reasons.
+Hyaluronic acid is most common type of dermal filler for this procedure.
+However, there is a range of other types of fillers that can offer a similarly effective result.
+These are less popular due to safety reasons.

-Lip fillers are generally considered safe, and results can be seen almost immediately.
+In general, lip fillers are safe, quick and results are visible almost immediately.
 The amount of time lip fillers last can vary depending on the type of filler, with hyaluronic acid fillers like the Juvederm Vycross range usually lasting the longest.

 How do lip fillers work?

 After the procedure, your doctor may use ice to help ease any swelling.
-They will massage your lips to help the filler disperse to achieve a smooth result and avoid lumps. .
-You will be monitored for around 15 minutes to watch for signs of allergy or other side effects before being discharged.
+They will massage your lips to help the filler disperse to achieve a smooth result and avoid lumps.
+Your practitioner will then monitor you for around 15 minutes.
+During this time they are watching for signs of allergy or other side effects and if there is no concern they will let you go!
+Most reputable clinics will then offer you a follow up appointment usually around 4-6 weeks after treatment to review your results.
+You should also receive clear instructions on how to contact them before then if you are experiencing any problems or have questions.

 Different types of lip fillers